maestrojs/cartographer.js/README.md

 ### Update - cartographer.update( templateId, targetFqn, model, onMarkup )
 Updating creates a new render at any level in the template hierarchy.
 The targetFqn is the level of the DOM template where the render should begin.

-### Watch Event - cartographer.watchEvent( templateId, event, onEvent )
-Watching an event attaches a top-level, delegated, event handler to the parent element of the rendered instance.
-The event name and handler behave as expected.
-The event handlers are cached so that even in the event of an additional render of the instance or a delay in rendering, the events are wired up once the top element is available.

-The onEvent callback gets the following arguments:
- * The template instance id
- * The control fqn
- * The original element the event triggered for
- * The event name that triggered

-### Ignore Event - cartographer( templateId, event )
-Removes a previously attached event.

 ### Adding Template Resolvers - cartographer.resolver.appendSource|prependSource( resolverFunction )
 Cartographer looks for the HTML using the template name.
 It searches its resolvers, in order, and by default has resolvers for in-page and infuser.
 If you glance at template-source.coffee under the spec folder, you'll see that it's trivial to create these and provide markup from any source you like.